-Following Deborah's death at an early age Oliver married second to Electa (Seelye) Clark, widow of Byron Garrett Clark and the niece of Deborah Hopkins Seelye.
-Electa was the daughter of Benjamin Seelye & Eunice Barnham who were originally from Hampton, Washington, NY but later relocated to Wayne, NY.
+Following Deborah's death at the age of 46, Oliver married second to Electa (Seelye) Clark, the widow of Byron Garrett Clark.
+Electa was the niece of Deborah Hopkins (Seelye) Millard.
+Electa, was the daughter of Benjamin & Eunice (Barnham) Seelye originally from from Hampton, Washington, NY but later relocated to Rose, Wayne, NY.

-The Hopkins line behind Oliver's wife Deborah Hopkins Seelye back through her mother Mary Amelia Hopkins (wife of Capt Nehemiah Seelye) follows to the Mayflower Giles Hopkins line through their descendant Joseph & Mary (Berry) Hopkins.
+The Hopkins line behind Oliver's wife Deborah Hopkins Seelye back through her mother Mary Amelia Hopkins (wife of Capt Nehemiah Seelye) follows to the Mayflower Giles/Stephen Hopkins line through their descendant Joseph & Mary (Berry) Hopkins.
 Deborah's Hopkins line also goes directly to Mayflower passenger Patience Brewster through the Freeman family lines and also to the Brewster parents William & Mary Love (Wentworth) Brewster also Mayflower passengers.
 DNA VERIFIED.

-The Hopkins line on the Millard side of this family goes to John Hopkins of Cambridge (1634)who many claim may have been a son of Stephen Hopkins and his 1st wife, and brother to Giles Hopkins but there is no documentation available to prove that John of Cambridge was actually an older son of the Mayflower Stephen Hopkins.
+The Hopkins line on the Millard side of this family goes to John Hopkins of Cambridge (1634)who many claim MAY have been a son of Stephen Hopkins and his 1st wife, and half-brother to Giles/Gyles Hopkins but there certainly is NO concrete documentation available to prove that John of Cambridge was actually an older son of the Mayflower Stephen Hopkins.
+DNA VERIFIED.

-Deborah's Mother - Mary Amelia (Hopkins) Seelye in the later twenties (1820) drove a chaise from her Kingsbury, Washington, NY home across the country to visit her son Joseph in Rose, Wayne, NY and then on farther to her daughter, Deborah Millard in Lockport, NY.
+Deborah's Mother - Mary Amelia (Hopkins) Seelye in the later twenties (1820) drove a chaise from her Kingsbury, Washington, NY home across the country to visit her son Joseph Seelye in Rose, Wayne, NY and then on farther to her daughter, Deborah Millard in Lockport, NY.
 The chaise was the first covered vehicle seen in Niagara County.
 She left it with the Millard family and returned home to Kingsbury, Washington, NY via the Erie Canal packet.

 Mary Amelia Hopkins Seelye (1750 - 1834)